cruijs/crui/packages/core/README.md

 @crui/core has three main concepts:

-* Elements: building blocks that generate Components
+* Components: represent a piece of UI
-* Components: representation of a piece of UI
+* Elements: any function that generates a Component
-* Setups: configure the many aspects of an Element
+* Setups: used by Elements to configure the many aspects of a Component

-Both Elements and Setups are based on functions, therefore are immutable definitions of our UI
+All three are based on functions and therefore are immutable and composable by definition.

 ## Setups